Concepts

 - Backup: IBM Spectrum Protect Plus, for backup orchestration and storage.

-A dedicated and automated infrastructure
+Dedicated and automated infrastructure

-Key Features
+Key features

 - On-demand storage (multiple classes available).

-- Networking resources (Internet, private networks).
+- Network resources (Internet, private networks).

 - Cross-backups with configurable retention.